nusmss/website-events-timeline/README.md

  7. For trial-and-error of height values, you will need to find the '<iframe' word in the code display panel, and then change the height values accordingly.
 While doing this, you will notice the events timeline in the screen display will change in real-time.
 Hence, this method is more technical but faster steps.

 ------------
+The codes below is a copy of what has been applied on your Web Builder.
+It is advised to update the codes below as backup whenever you made changes in the Web Builder, by editing this notes. <-- You can do so by clicking the 'edit' or 'pencil' button located at the top of this text viewer.
+After that, click the green 'commit changes' button.

 **HTML Embed Code:**